Lipschitz rigidity for scalar curvature: Introduction

 Our paper is structured as follows.
 In Section \ref{rigess} we provide an infinitesimal characterisation of metric isometries between smooth manifolds equipped with continuous Riemannian metrics.
 This discussion, which is of independent interest, makes essential use of Reshetnyak's theory of quasiregular maps; see Rickman \cite{Rick93} for a comprehensive introduction.

-In Section \ref{sec:distrib_scal} we introduce the scalar curvature distribution of admissible Riemannian metrics, following Lee-LeFloch \cite{LL15}, and derive some properties relevant for our discussion.
+In Section \ref{sec:distrib_scal} we introduce the scalar curvature distribution of an admissible Riemannian metric, following Lee-LeFloch \cite{LL15}, and derive some properties relevant for our discussion.

-In Section \ref{S:Lipschitz bundles} we construct the spinor Dirac operator twisted with Lipschitz bundles on spin manifolds equipped with admissible Riemannian metrics.
+In Section \ref{S:Lipschitz bundles} we construct the spinor Dirac operator twisted with Lipschitz bundles on a spin manifold equipped with an admissible Riemannian metric.
 Relying on previous work of Bartnik-Chru\'sciel \cite{BartnikChrusciel}, we establish its main functional analytic properties and prove an index formula in Theorem \ref{thm:index}.

 The main result of Section \ref{sec:Lichnerowicz} is Theorem \ref{T:integral Lichnerowicz} which provides a Schr\"odinger-Lichnerowicz formula for the twisted Dirac operator considered in Section \ref{S:Lipschitz bundles} if the twist bundle is the pull back of a smooth bundle along a Lipschitz map.